 For a taste of Tibet and the chance to meditate whilst walking a Lingkor, visit the Heinrich Harrer Museum in Hüttenberg.
 The birthplace of Harrer, who famously spent seven years in Tibet and was immortalised by Brad Pitt in film, hosts in its museum a huge collection of objects and photographs Harrer brought back from his world travels.

 Nudging up against Germany, Switzerland, and Liechtenstein and some 600km away from Vienna, the province of Vorarlberg has always led a life slightly separate from the rest of the country.
 And still today, this remarkably peaceful and deeply traditional corner of the country remains gloriously off the radar.

 Its capital, Bregenz, lies in a romantic spot on the eastern shores of Bodensee (Lake Constance).
 The lakeside town is the area’s cultural center, with the famous Bregenz Festival taking place on a floating stage right on the lake.
 To the south, the bucolic villages of the Bregenzerwald are best explored on the Käsestrasse (Cheese Road), stopping en route for buttermilk and mildly tangy Bergkäse in a local Sennerei.

 Other towns that merit a visit are Feldkirch, with its medieval old town, and Bludenz, permeated by chocolate smells from the Suchard factory, producers of the famous Milka.
-The serpentine 23km Silvretta Hochalpenstrasse is another spectacular drive that starts from Partenen and, snaking through lofty peaks, rises to over 2500m on the way over the Tyrolean border.
+The serpentine 23km Silvretta Hochalpenstrasse is another spectacular drive that starts from Partenen and snakes through lofty peaks, rising to over 2500m on the way over the Tyrolean border.